DesolateTraveller/ml_cookbook_v1.0/README.md

-# ml_cookbook_v1.0
-This repository explains the each stages of 'feature engineering' and 'exploratory data analysis (EDA)'
+        This repository explains the stages of 'feature engineering' and 'exploratory data analysis (EDA)'

         Feature engineering
         It is a very important part of dataset preparation.